Skip to content

 Readlang — browser reading with glosses

 Readlang is a web reader (browser extension and site) that lets you click words for translations while reading online pages.
-The core unit is whatever article or site you browse — difficulty and audio are not packaged with the tool.
+You choose any article or site you want — but difficulty and audio are not packaged with it.

 Where Readlang wins